ZiffyVolve

 Agentic liquidity models autonomously:

-• Ingest real-time ERP telemetry
+• Ingest approved ERP and operational data

 • Detect execution anomalies